Fort Sask RCMP gives information, treats at Candy Cane Checkstop - FortSaskOnline.com

 Since most people going through the checkstop were coming from work, McCauley said that they weren't really expecting any impaired drivers.
 In fact, in the three years McCauley has been a part of the initiative, they have never encountered an impaired driver in the checkstop.

-The RCMP will be out on the road for the remainder of the month as well to ensure everyone is being safe.
+The RCMP will be out on the road for the remainder of the month.

 View the embedded image gallery online at: